Skip to content

 What are the main differences between proof and uncirculated coins?

-The main difference between proof and uncirculated coins lies in their production process; proof coins are struck multiple times with polished dies for a mirrorlike finish, while uncirculated coins are struck once and maintain their original mint finish.
-This distinction results in proof coins having a more detailed and refined appearance compared to their uncirculated counterparts.
+The main difference between proof and uncirculated coins lies in their production process; proof coins are struck multiple times with polished dies for a mirrorlike finish, while uncirculated coins are struck once and maintain their original mint set finish.
+This distinction results in proof coins having a more featured and refined appearance compared to their uncirculated counterparts.

 How does the rarity of proof coins compare to uncirculated coins?

-Proof coins are indeed rarer than uncirculated coins, typically minted in smaller quantities, which often significantly enhances their market value.
+Proof coins are indeed rarer than uncirculated coins, typically minted set in smaller quantities, which often significantly enhances their market value.
 As only a small percentage of uncirculated coins in a series are proof coins, their scarcity makes them more sought after by collectors.

 Are uncirculated coins a good investment?